mensbeam/Arsse/docs/en/020_Getting_Started/020_Download_and_Installation/020_On_Debian_and_Ubuntu.md

 # Web server configuration

-Sample configuration for both Nginx and Apache HTTPd can be found in `/etc/arsse/nginx/` and `/etc/arsse/apache/`, respectively.
+Sample configuration for both Nginx and Apache HTTP Server can be found in `/etc/arsse/nginx/` and `/etc/arsse/apache/`, respectively.
 The `example.conf` files are basic virtual host examples; the other files they include should normally be usable without modification, but may be modified if desired.

-In order to use Apache HTTPd the FastCGI proxy module must be enabled and the server restarted:
+In order to use Apache HTTP Server the FastCGI proxy module must be enabled and the server restarted:

 ```sh
 sudo a2enmod proxy proxy_fcgi